-Overnight adult visitors will be charged \$50 per night and MUST provide Parts A, B, and C of the Annual Health and Medical Record.
-Sleeping facilities will not be guaranteed for adults staying less than a full week.
+Overnight adult visitors will be charged \$50 per night and MUST provide Parts A and B of the Annual Health and Medical Record.
+Sleeping facilities will not be guaranteed for adults staying less than a full weekend.
 Henson Scout Reservation will provide camp tent space if available and/or space to bring and setup their own tent.